thruston/python-tabulate/README.md

 - `arr ~{sqrt(a)}` keeps all existing cols and adds a new col with the square root of the value in col 1.

 and so on.
-Each single letter "a", "b", etc is changed into the corresponding cell value and then the resulting expression is evaluated.
+Each single letter `a`, `b`, etc is changed into the corresponding cell value and then the resulting expression is evaluated.
 You can use most normal built-in or `math` function: sin, cos, atan2, sqrt, log, exp, int, abs, and so on.

-You can use operators like "." to concatenate values, but you can't include a space in your formula because this confuses the command line processing earlier.
-So an extra operator is included: the operator "_" will concatenate with a space.
-Any sequence of more than one letter (like "bad") or any letter that does not refer to a letter in your table (possibly like "z") will be treated as a plain string.
+You can use operators like `.` to concatenate values, but you can't include a space in your formula because this confuses the command line processing earlier.
+So an extra operator is included: the operator `_` will concatenate with a space.
+Any sequence of more than one letter (like `bad`) or any letter that does not refer to a letter in your table (possibly like `z`) will be treated as a plain string.

 Note that you should use lower case letters only to refer to each column value.
-If you use an upper case letter, "A", "B", etc, it will be replaced by the cumulative sum of the corresponding column, in other words the sum of the values in the column from the top of the table to the current row.
+If you use an upper case letter, `A`, `B`, etc, it will be replaced by the cumulative sum of the corresponding column, in other words the sum of the values in the column from the top of the table to the current row.
 So given